syntest-framework/syntest-framework/libraries/README.md

 # Libraries

-Libraries consist of independent pieces of code that the core package uses.
+Libraries consist of independent pieces of code that are used by the framework.
 These libraries are created such that they can be used for other purposes outside of the SynTest project.

+For more information, see the [documentation](https://www.syntest.org.docs).